-Payment shall not be authorized until the OAAS regional office or its designee gives final Plan of Care approval.
+Payment shall not be authorized until the OAAS regional office or its designee gives final POC approval.

-Billing for PERS or Telecare services involves an installation fee and a monthly maintenance fee.
+Billing for PERS or telecare services involves an installation fee and a monthly maintenance fee.
 Only one claim for each month is allowed.
 Claims may be span-dated at the discretion of the provider.
 Partial months shall not be billed.

-The monthly maintenance fee for all Telecare services includes:
+The monthly maintenance fee for all telecare services includes:

 - Delivering, furnishing, maintaining and repairing/replacing equipment on an ongoing basis.
-This may be done remotely as long as all routine requests are resolved within three business days. - Monitoring of recipient-specific service activities by qualified staff,

-- Training the recipient and/or the recipient's responsible representative in the use of the equipment, - Cleaning and storing equipment, - Providing remote teaching and coaching as necessary to the recipient and/or caregiver(s), - Analyzing data, developing and documenting interventions by qualified staff based on information/data reported.
+This may be done remotely as long as all routine requests are resolved within three business days; - Monitoring of recipient-specific service activities by qualified staff; - Training the recipient and/or the recipient's responsible representative in the use of the equipment; - Cleaning and storing equipment; - Providing remote teaching and coaching as necessary to the recipient and/or caregiver(s); and